finnito/Science/content/09scie/plants-as-producers/markdown/cells.md

 ### Preparing a Slide

-Open the microscope experiment document on Google Classroom and scroll down to __Steps to make a good slide:__.
+Open the microscope whakamātau document on Google Classroom and scroll down to __Steps to make a good slide:__.

 __Task__: Copy these four steps into your exercise book and then read the section __Using a microscope__.